CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

-In terms of treasure, Mosk carries a belt pouch containing 33 silver pieces and wears an eye patch fashioned from black leather and adorned with semiprecious stones (worth 50 bronze coins).
+In terms of treasure, Mosk carries a belt pouch containing 330 copper coins and wears an eye patch fashioned from black leather and adorned with semiprecious stones (worth 50 bronze coins).
 He also possesses an iron key capable of locking and unlocking all doors in the Lavender Lancer hideout.

 #### Awarding Skill & Destiny Points